 Am I guaranteed to get everything I order?

-No, items go out of stock and get removed from your box.
+No, items can go out of stock and get removed from your box.
 I had zucchini on my order, but when the box shipped, I received a notification that the zucchini wasn't included, and I was not charged for it.
+It happens less and less often, but it's just something to be aware of.

 This doesn't bother me, but if you're absolutely counting on receiving an item, it could be inconvenient.